 Under Minnesota Statute 609.223, Third degree assault occurs when: whoever assaults another and inflicts substantial bodily harm may be sentenced to imprisonment for not more than five years or to payment of a fine of not more than $10,000, or both.
 Past pattern of child abuse.
 Whoever assaults a minor may be sentenced to imprisonment for not more than five years or to payment of a fine of not more than $10,000, or both, if the perpetrator has engaged in a past pattern of child abuse against the minor.
 As used in this subdivision, “child abuse” has the meaning given it in section 609.185, clause (5). victim under four.
 Whoever assaults a victim under the age of four, and causes bodily harm to the child’s head, eyes, or neck, or otherwise causes multiple bruises to the body, is guilty of a felony and may be sentenced to imprisonment for not more than five years or to payment of a fine of not more than $10,000, or both.

 There are a number of defenses to these crimes and many ways to keep charges from going on your record.
 Do not go into court without an experienced criminal justice attorney.
 Do not go in and plead guilty without first seeking legal advice from a criminal justice attorney.
 There are many defenses to assault cases such as self-defense or and alternate perpetrator defense.
-Keller Law Offices has great success when it comes to winning cases at trial and getting cases dismissed before the trial is held.
+Keller Criminal Defense Attorneys has great success when it comes to winning cases at trial and getting cases dismissed before the trial is held.